StephWolter/CrowdfundingETL/README.md

 * Split the name column by First Name and Last Name
 * Reordered the Dataframe to put ContactID, First Name, Last Name, & Email
 * Exported the Dataframe to Contacts.csv file

+**Created sql schema in Postgres to import Contacts, Campaign, Category, and Subcategory csv files**

+*Created ERD to generate visual relationship for different databases *Schema for campaign csv was unique to include foreign keys indicating the relationship of the data from the contacts, category, and subcategory
+*Created tables for import of all csv tables
+*Imported all data into associated tables